Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Length-function control along Weil-Petersson geodesic segments

 \subsection{Limits of sequences of uniformly bounded length WP geodesic segments}

-In this subsection we provide a modified version of Wolpert's geodesic limit theorem.
-Given a multi-curve $\sigma$, denote by $\tw(\sigma)$ the subgroup of $\Mod(S)$ generated by the Dehn twists about the curves in $\sigma$.
-Using the non-refraction property of the Weil-Petersson completion strata (Theorem \ref{thm : nonrefraction}) and the fact that the quotient of any $U_{\epsilon}(\sigma)$ by the action of $\tw(\sigma)$ is compact, Wolpert provides the following characterization of the limits of uniformly bounded length WP geodesic segments in the Teichm\"{u}ller space.
+In this subsection we provide a modified version of Wolpert's Geodesic Limit Theorem.
+Given a multi-curve $\sigma$, denote by $\tw(\sigma)$ the subgroup of $\Mod(S)$ generated by positive Dehn twists about the curves in $\sigma$.
+Using the non-refraction property of the Weil-Petersson completion strata (Theorem \ref{thm : nonrefraction}) and the fact that the quotient of $U_{\epsilon}(\sigma)$ (the subset of $\Teich(S)$ where all the curves in $\sigma$ have length less than $\epsilon$) by the action of $\tw(\sigma)$ is compact, Wolpert gives the following characterization of the limits of uniformly bounded length WP geodesic segments in the Teichm\"{u}ller space.
 See also \cite{bmm2}.